dwarkeshsp/voldemorts-soul/README.md

 A'				B'				C'				D'

 So if we have all the encrypted strings A', B', ..., we make the original xor tree root.
-By xoring our encrypted strings with the root, we can decrypt our strings, since A' ⊕ root = A. **To put is simply, since the root of the xor tree is the same for the decrypted and encrypted leaves, we use the root to both encrypt and decrypt the leaves.**
+By xoring our encrypted strings with the root, we can decrypt our strings, since A' ⊕ root = A. **To put is simply, since the root of the xor tree is the same with decrypted and encrypted strings, we can use that root to both encrypt and decrypt the strings.
+And since we need every string in order to create the correct root,  we ensure that all the parts of message are present before they are decrypted**

 ### Proof of reversibility of binary xor tree